daviskregers/notes/AWS/EC2/Storage/EBS/EBS Volume.md

 - It's a network drive (i.e. not a physical drive)
     - It uses the network to communicate the instance, which means there might be a bit of latency
-    - It can be detached from an ec2 instance and attached to another one quickly as long as their in the same AZ
+    - It can be detached from an [[AWS EC2]] instance and attached to another one quickly as long as their in the same AZ
-- It's locked to an AZ (Availability Zone)
+- It's locked to an [[Availability Zone]]
     - An EBS Volume in us-east-1a cannot be attached to us-east-1b
-    - To move a volume accross, you first need to snapshot it
+    - To move a volume across, you first need to snapshot it
 - Have a provisioned capacity (size in GBs and IOPS)
     - You get billed for all the provisioned capacity
     - You can increase the capacity of the drive over time